mrYasinHamidi/bloc-guideline/README.md

 * Event Class

 Next, I want to talk about the rules and principles.
 Our goal is to use Bloc State Management in a uniform and integrated way within our team.
+This repo contains an example code that all the following notes are considered.

 ### Event creation
 For each task that the bloc is going to perform, we should have one specific Event.